core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 Finally, {{sec-proxy-forward}} refers to {{RFC8075}} for the operation of HTTP-to-CoAP proxies for multicast CoAP requests.
 This relies on the "application/http" media type to let the proxy return multiple CoAP responses -- each translated to a HTTP response -- back to the HTTP client.
 Of course, in this case the HTTP client sending a group URI to the proxy needs to be aware that it is going to receive this format, and needs to be able to decode it into the responses of multiple CoAP servers.
 Also, the IP source address of each CoAP response cannot be determined anymore from the "application/http" response.
 The HTTP client may still be able to identify the CoAP servers by other means such as application-specific information in the response payload.

+# Issues and Limitations with Reverse-Proxies # {#sec-issues-reverse-proxies}

+{{sec-proxy-reverse}} defines how a reverse-proxy sends a group request to servers in a CoAP group, over a one-to-many transport such as IP/UDP multicast.
+This results in certain issues and limitations:

+* The three issues and limitations defined in {{sec-proxy-forward}} for a forward proxy apply to a reverse-proxy as well.

+* A reverse-proxy may have preconfigured time duration(s) that are used for collecting server responses and forwarding these back to the client.
+These duration(s) may be set as global configuration or as resource-specific configurations.
+If there is such preconfiguration, then an explicit signaling of the time period in the client's request as defined in {{I-D.ietf-core-groupcomm-proxy}} is not necessarily needed.
+Note that a reverse-proxy is in an explicit relation with the origin servers it stands in for.
+Thus, compared to a forward-proxy, it has a much better basis for determining and configuring such time durations.

+* A client that is configured to access a reverse-proxy resource (i.e., one that triggers a CoAP group communication request) should be configured also to handle potentially multiple responses with the same Token value caused by a single request.

+  That is, the client needs to preserve the Token value used for the request also after the reception of the first response forwarded back by the proxy (see {{sec-request-response-multi}}) and keep the request open to potential further responses with this Token.
+This requirement can be met by a combination of client implementation and proper proxied group communication configuration on the client.

 # Document Updates # {#sec-document-updates}
 {:removeinrfc}